SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/05-Using Batch script.md

 # 5. Using Batch script in SuperPOD

-SuperPOD uses SLURM as scheduler so there is no difference in running Batch script comparing to ManeFrame 2.
-However, there is some command you might need to pay attention when running Batch script using container.
+SuperPOD uses SLURM as scheduler so there is no difference in running Batch script comparing to ManeFrame 3.
+However, there are some commands you might need to pay attention when running Batch script using container.

 Following are the instructions on how to run Batch script for a Computer Vision sample using [CIFAR10 data](https://www.cs.toronto.edu/~kriz/cifar.html).
 Here, I use a python file called model_CNN_CIFAR10.py.